 Why Sleep Is an Active Brain State, Not a Shutdown

 For a long time, sleep was misunderstood as a passive rest phase.
-Modern neuroscience has completely overturned that assumption.
+Modern neuroscience has completely overturned that idea.

-During sleep, the brain remains highly active, cycling through distinct stages that serve different neurological functions.
+During sleep, the brain cycles through distinct stages that serve different functions.

 Memory systems reorganise.